cypher256/java-extension-pack/README.md

 <br>

 #### Auto-download Support
+The following will be downloaded if they do not exist locally:
-Up to 4 LTSs and the [latest available non-LTS](https://marketplace.visualstudio.com/items?itemName=redhat.java#features) will be auto-downloaded if not installed.
-Unused old non-LTS that were previously auto-downloaded can safely be removed manually from the directory.
-Auto-download is supported on the following platforms:
+- JDK - up to 4 LTSs and [latest non-LTS](https://marketplace.visualstudio.com/items?itemName=redhat.java#features) if not detected
+- Gradle - download if not on system path
+- Maven - download if not on system path

+JDK auto-download supports the following platforms:
 - Windows x64
 - macos x64, aarch64
 - Linux x64, aarch64

-The downloaded JDKs are stored in the following JDK Auto extension global storage directory.
+It is saved in the following directory.

 |OS|JDK Auto Extension global storage directory|
 |---|---|